Extending Advanced Monitoring

 Scheduling Downtime

-Downtime for Insights monitors can be scheduled in Datadog.
-A scheduled downtime allows monitors to be muted for a scheduled start time and duration.
-This is useful if you are planning upgrades or other work that may trigger notifications from the various Datadog monitors.
-Perhaps you have a datacenter that has a maintenance scheduled on a specific weekday every week, causing notifications to be sent whenever the maintenance is occurring, you can schedule a downtime for that period, muting notification for that time.
-Once scheduled downtimes have been created, you can later edit, clone, or cancel them, see Edit, Clone, or Cancel a Scheduled Downtime.
+You can schedule downtime for PubSub+ Insights monitors in Datadog.
+A scheduled downtime allows you to mute PubSub+ Insights monitors starting at a scheduled start time, for a specific duration.
+Scheduled downtimes are useful when you plan upgrades or other work that may trigger notifications from the various PubSub+ Insights monitors.
+Perhaps you have a datacenter that has a maintenance scheduled on a specific weekday every week, causing notifications to be sent whenever the maintenance occurs.
+You can schedule a downtime for that period, muting notifications for that time.
+Once scheduled downtimes have been created, you can later edit, clone, or cancel them.
+For more information, see Edit, Clone, or Cancel a Scheduled Downtime.

 Scheduling downtime does not affect the ability of Solace to monitor your services.